India is a culinary paradise due to its extensive and varied gastronomic offering, especially in its street food.

 Pav Bhaji

-Pav bhaji is one of the favorite street dishes of Maharashtra for its spicy taste.
-Locals and tourists usually eat it with buttered pav.
-This dish is the result of an excellent combination of myriad vegetables with exotic spices that make it very appetizing.
+Pav bhaji is one of Maharashtra’s favorite street dishes for its spicy taste.
+Locals and tourists usually eat it with buttered pav, a soft Indian bread roll.

 Samosa